Limits of spiked random matrices II: Limits of block tridiagonal matrices

-\begin{fact} Every $L^*$-bounded sequence has a subsequence converging in the following modes: (i) weakly in $L^*$, (ii) derivatives weakly in $L^2$, (iii) uniformly on compacts, and (iv) in $L^2$. \end{fact}
+\begin{fact} Every $L^*$-bounded sequence has a subsequence converging in the following modes: \textup{(i)} weakly in $L^*$, \textup{(ii)} derivatives weakly in $L^2$, \textup{(iii)} uniformly on compacts and \textup{(iv)} in $L^2$. \end{fact}

-\begin{proof} (i) and (ii) are just Banach-Alaoglu; (iii) is the previous fact and Arzel\`a-Ascoli again; (iii) implies $L^2$ convergence locally, while the uniform bound on $\int\ol\eta\abs{f_n}^2$ produces the uniform integrability required for (iv).
-Note that the weak limit in (ii) really is the derivative of the limit function, as one can see by integrating against functions $\1_{[0,x]}$ and using pointwise convergence. \end{proof}
+\begin{pf} (i) and (ii) are just Banach--Alaoglu; (iii) is the previous fact and Arzel\`a--Ascoli again; (iii) implies $L^2$ convergence locally, while the uniform bound on $\int\ol\eta\llvert f_n\rrvert^2$ produces the uniform integrability required for (iv).
+Note that the weak limit in (ii) really is the derivative of the limit function, as one can see by integrating against functions $\1 _{[0,x]}$ and using pointwise convergence. \end{pf}

-By the bound in Fact~\ref{f.1} with $x=0$, the boundary term in \eqref{Lstar} could be done away with.
+By the bound in Fact~\ref{f.1} with $x=0$, the boundary term in (\ref {Lstar}) could be done away with.
 It is natural to include the term, however, when considering all $W$ simultaneously and viewing the Dirichlet case as a limiting case.
 More importantly, it clarifies the role of the boundary terms in the following key bound.

-\begin{lemma} For every $0<c<1/\kappa$ there is a $C>0$ such that, for each $b> 0$, the following holds for all $W\ge -b$ and all $f\in C_0^\infty$:
+\begin{lemma} For every $0<c<1/\kappa$ there is a $C>0$ such that, for each $b> 0$, the following holds for all $W\ge-b$ and all $f\in C_0^\infty$:

 In particular, $\Hc(\cdot,\cdot)$ extends uniquely to a continuous symmetric bilinear form on $L^*\times L^*$. \end{lemma}